• Skip to primary navigation

 Peanut Butter.
 We use toasted peanut butter as it has a deeper flavor.
 Choose a smooth peanut butter that uses just one ingredient: Peanuts.

 Sambal Oelek.
-We use Sambal Oelek for the spicy touch but if you prefer a milder sauce, you can skip this ingredient or add ½ teaspoon of chili flakes instead.
+We use Sambal Oelek for the spicy touch, but if you prefer a milder sauce, you can skip this ingredient or add ½ teaspoon of chili flakes instead.
 You can substitute this ingredient for sriracha or another chili paste or sauce.
 If you are making this dish for young kids or toddlers, skip this!

 Shallot.
 Shallots or yellow onion give the sauce the perfect sweetness.